Pat Metheny - On Tour US Fall 2018

-20 time Grammy winning guitarist Pat Metheny has announced an extended run of dates around the world for 2016 - 2017 under the auspices of “An Evening with Pat Metheny”.
-Recently inducted into the Downbeat Hall of Fame as its youngest member and only the fourth guitarist (joining Django Reinhardt, Charlie Christian and Wes Montgomery), Metheny will present a range of music from throughout his career.
+20 time Grammy winning guitarist Pat Metheny has announced an extended run of dates around the world for 2018 under the auspices of “An Evening with Pat Metheny”.
+Recently inducted as an NEA Jazz Master and into the Downbeat Hall of Fame as its youngest member and only the fourth guitarist (joining Django Reinhardt, Charlie Christian and Wes Montgomery), Metheny will present a range of music from throughout his career.

 After the massive worldwide successes of his Grammy winning “Unity Band” and “Unity Group” records and the extensive touring that followed, Metheny took a bit of a break in 2015.
 “This past year is the first time I have taken any real time off since 1994.
 It was great to be able to practice, do some research and start the process of developing some ideas that I have had cooking for a while”.